wpmetabox/docsv2/docs/extensions/mb-custom-table.md

 Each model can have only one custom table.

-While models work with all Meta Box field types, the data of cloneable/multiple/group fields is always an array, thus it's saved as an serialized array in the model table column.
+While models work with all Meta Box field types, the data of cloneable/multiple/group fields is always an array, thus it's saved as a serialized array in the model table column.

 ## API

 The plugin has the following APIs for you to work with the data in custom tables.
-These APIs work well with both custom tables for posts/terms/users and for models.
+These APIs work well with both custom tables for posts/terms/users and models.

 ### `exists`